KenjiTet/MA2-Kenji-Aymeric-Data-Viz/Milestone1.md

 ## 1.3 Target audience:

-This project is for anyone who is remotely interested in the film industry. whether it's an experienced film buff looking to expand their knowledge of the industry or just someone wondering what movie to watch tonight, the vast amount of easily accessible information is intended to be accessible to anyone.
+This project is for anyone who is remotely interested in the film industry.
+Whether it's an experienced film buff looking to expand their knowledge of the industry or just someone wondering what movie to watch tonight, the vast amount of easily accessible information is intended to be accessible to anyone.

 # 2 Dataset